sktime/mentoring/template.md

 **Preferred time and days provided by the mentor and mentee**

 Please indicate your preferred day/time for your regular call:

-* tbd
+Monday to Friday 13:00 to 20:00 UTC

 ### Prep work for week 1